The Corn Yield Forecasting Center: Approach and Interpretation of Results

-- a network of collaborators providing local management data and verifying forecasted yields,
+- a network of collaborators providing local management data and verifying forecasted yields

-- measured high-quality, real time weather data, and
+- measured high-quality, real-time weather data, and

 - a well-validated crop simulation model (UNL Hybrid-Maize).

 Local agronomists and extension educators provide information on management and soil data in each state and help validate and interpret the forecasts.
 Information provided by collaborators includes site-specific average sowing date (i.e., average calendar date at which 50% of the corn area was planted in the current season), plant population density, hybrid maturity, and dominant soil type.
-When both rainfed and irrigated production occurs at an observation location, separate sets of management practices are used for simulating rainfed and irrigated crops at those sites because water regime has a large influence on production practices.
-Management data have been further validated using information provided by DuPont Pioneer agronomists, especially with regard to hybrid maturity.
+When both rainfed and irrigated production occurs at an observation location, separate sets of management practices are used for simulating rainfed and irrigated crops at those sites because the water regime has a large influence on production practices.
+Management data have been further validated using the information provided by DuPont Pioneer agronomists, especially with regard to hybrid maturity.
 While the YFC will forecast yields based on dominant management and soil at each location, we expect to also provide forecasts for different planting dates, hybrid maturities, and soil types in future years.